Being a kid everything around you is about new learning or repetition of previously experienced learning.

 That’s why we need to do the same when it comes to tech and IT.

-There are no such thing as digital natives so adults everywhere — shape up and start helping your kids learn!
+There is no such thing as digital natives so adults everywhere — shape up and start helping your kids learn!

 Children need to eat virtual sand and learn when it’s bad for them, and they need adults to help them reflect on it.